Approach

 TLDR

-Family offices are quietly becoming some of the most sophisticated AI adopters in private markets.
-The use cases that matter most right now: market intelligence that surfaces deals before they hit the wire, AI-powered deal sourcing that replaces relationship-only pipelines, portfolio monitoring across mixed asset classes, consolidated reporting that pulls from 15 systems into one view, risk management that catches what spreadsheets miss, and compliance tracking that keeps pace with regulatory change.
-This piece ranks each by impact and implementation effort so you know where to start.
+Family offices are quietly becoming some of the smartest AI adopters in private markets.
+The use cases that matter most right now: market intelligence that surfaces deals before they hit the wire, deal sourcing that goes beyond your network, portfolio monitoring across mixed asset classes, consolidated reporting that pulls from 15 systems into one view, risk management that catches what spreadsheets miss, and compliance tracking that keeps up with the rules.
+This article ranks each by impact and effort so you know where to start.

 A family office managing $800 million told me something last year that stuck.